-With the implementation of eManifest, freight forwarders will be required to transmit advance house bill data electronically to the CBSA.
+Under eManifest, freight forwarders are required to transmit advance house bill data electronically to the CBSA.
 The data must be received and validated by the CBSA prior to arrival, within the prescribed mode-specific time frames.

 On June 9, 2013, the CBSA deployed new electronic systems that allow freight forwarders in all modes of transportation to transmit advance house bill data on consolidated freight to the CBSA.

 On May 6, 2015, regulatory amendments supporting the eManifest initiative were published in the Canada Gazette Part II.
-A voluntary compliance period remains in effect for freight forwarders.
-The CBSA will communicate the implementation timeline for eManifest requirements once confirmed, and in advance of the mandatory compliance date.
+The publication of these regulatory amendments made eManifest requirements for freight forwarders legally binding.

 Carrier Code Requirement